 - 1. Existing security protocols are vulnerable to our adversaries. - 2.
-It is impossible to protect every network that we want to operate on. - 3.
+It is impossible to protect every network. - 3.
 A data centric or Zero Trust model provides a framework for working around the impossibility of protecting every network. - 4.
 Improved cryptographic protocols coupled with a Zero Trust framework would lead to better defense and enhanced ability to operate across all networks.

-The Solution
+KnectIQ Solution

-KnectIQ provides the data security, operational agility, and real-time information advantage necessary to dominate across the digital domain.
+KnectlQ provides the data security, operational agility, and real-time information advantage necessary to dominate across the digital domain.